-Happy December!
+Welcome to Spring of Junior Year!
 It is exciting to think about your future opportunities and I know you have lots of questions about post high school planning.
-Rest assured that I have a year of activity, meetings and support planned for you.
-I have organized the spring semester to provide a great deal of information and resources to all students, allowing for plenty of time for follow up throughout the next twelve months.
-This email is just a jump-start on what is in store when we return from winter break.
+Rest assured that we have a year of meetings and support planned for you.
+The spring semester is organized to provide a great deal of information and resources to all students, allowing for plenty of time for follow up throughout the next twelve months.

-Junior PARENT Workshops: I will be providing Junior Parent Workshops in February & March (pick one).
+Junior PARENT Workshops: I will be providing Junior Parent Workshops in February.
 The topic is “Insider Tips to Help You Help Your Student Navigate the College Search Maze.”
 Dates/times will be forwarded in a separate email.
-I then host one final Junior Parent Workshop (Q&A only) in May to handle any follow-up questions that arise following spring college visits/gap year fair, etc. Counselors also co-host a Student workshop during Tutorial with a College of Marin Counselor where we review the fantastic opportunities provided via the community college (i.e., guaranteed admission to the UC system, saving $$$ thousands of dollars).
+I then host one final Junior Parent Workshop (Q&A only) in late spring to handle any follow-up questions that arise following spring college visits/gap year fair, etc. Counselors also co-host a Student workshop during Tutorial with a College of Marin Counselor where we review the fantastic opportunities provided via the community college (i.e., guaranteed admission to the UC system, saving $$$ thousands of dollars).
 This workshop will be open to parents as well, and I will forward the date to you once it is set.

 Make sure to take the exams WITH WRITING, as that is a requirement of the UC system and many private colleges.

 Here is a link to my advice for exams.
 Rationale for early testing: Having a real score early allows you to gauge your areas of strength and challenge.
-Oftentimes, you will get their scores and realize that they are competitive for the schools you are considering and you will not have to re-test or do any prep (YAY!).
+Oftentimes, you will get your score and realize that you are competitive for the schools you are considering and you will not have to re-test or do any prep (YAY!).
 When in doubt about which exam you prefer, take one of each and then either use your highest score (if it meets the requirements of the colleges of interest to you) or focus on the one you feel most comfortable and competent with and prepare for a retake in late spring of junior year.
 If you hate taking exams or they produce more discomfort than you care to feel right now, look at the over 800 universities that no longer require exams and choose your colleges from that list.

-I encourage students to finish ALL testing by June of junior year, as that also alleviates anxiety about testing in the fall of senior year, when the focus should be on essay refinement and application completion.
+I usually encourage students to finish ALL testing by June of junior year, as that also alleviates anxiety about testing in the fall of senior year, when the focus should be on essay refinement and application completion.
 With COVID, this may not be possible this year, so you will have to make adjustments as the health situation unfolds.

-Students, please put any questions together in a list to bring to your junior conference in January.
-(Please DO NOT email me with questions now).
-Discuss your list of questions with your parents and add their questions into the mix.
+Students, please put any questions together in a list if you want to have a phone call or zoom with me.
+Discuss your list of questions with your parents and add theirs into the mix.
 Parents may also bring their questions to the Junior Parent Workshops.

-Here are the Junior Tutorial workshops being offered:
+Here is a sample of the Junior Tutorial workshops being offered:

-- In addition to the above, we will be meeting with all Juniors in their spring English courses to assist them with opening their individual Common App account and understanding how to start the application process.
+- In addition to the above, we will be meeting with all Juniors to assist them with opening their individual Common App

-I look forward to seeing you all IN PERSON and helping to guide you through the next 12 months with a minimum of anxiety and a maximum of excitement!
+I look forward to seeing you all at the webinar and workshops and helping to guide you through the next 12 months with a minimum of anxiety and a maximum of excitement!